kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

    For example, for a [batch/v1.Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/), Kueue adds the labels to the `.spec.template.spec.nodeSelector` field.
-This guarantees that the workload Pods run on the nodes associated to the flavor that Kueue decided that the workload should use.
+This guarantees that the Workload's Pods can only be scheduled on the nodes targeted by the flavor that Kueue assigned to the Workload.

 ### ResourceFlavor taints